 In our work we used four different samples.
-Model substances: 15N enriched BOC-Glycine and 15N enriched Glycine, which were purchased from Sigma-Aldrich.
-Proteins: small GB1 and SH3 proteins in a form of microcrystals, 15N, 2H enriched with a partial back-exchange of labile protons.
-The GB1 sample was purchased from Giotto Biotech (Florence, Italy), the SH3 sample was prepared in Prof. B. Reif's lab (FMP, Berlin).
-These are the same samples that were used in our recent work on R{10} relaxometry (Krushelnitsky et al., 2018).
-Both protein samples were prepared according to the protocol ensuring 20% of the back-exchange of labile protons.
-However, we believe that in reality this percentage is somewhat 190 different: in GB1 it is higher which is indicated by stronger signal and faster proton-driven spin-diffusion between 15N nuclei (see Figs. 12 and 13 below).
-The quantitative estimation of this difference is yet rather difficult and uncertain.
-Since the GB1 sample provides better signal-to-noise ratio, most of the experiments were conducted with this sample.
+Model substances: 15N-enriched BOC (N-(tert-Butoxycarbonyl)) glycine and 15N-enriched glycine, which were purchased from Sigma-Aldrich.
+Proteins: small GB1 and SH3 proteins in a form of microcrystals, 15N and 2H enriched with a partial back-exchange of labile protons.
+The GB1 sample was purchased from Giotto Biotech (Florence, Italy); the SH3 sample was prepared in Bernd Reif's lab (FMP, Berlin).
+These are the same samples that were used in our recent work on $R{1\rho}$ relaxometry (Krushelnitsky et al., 2018).
+Both protein samples were prepared according to the protocol ensuring 20 % of the back-exchange of labile protons.
+However, we believe that in reality this percentage is somewhat different: in GB1 it is higher, which is indicated by a stronger signal and faster proton-driven spin diffusion between 15N nuclei (see Figs. 12 and 13 below).
+The quantitative estimation of this difference is as yet rather difficult and uncertain.
+Since the GB1 sample provides a better signal-to-noise ratio, most of the experiments were conducted with this sample.